SMOS-Github/T-T-T-Project/README.md

 # T-T-T-Project
- Creating a Tic-Tak-Toe Game for JavaScript
+ Creating a Tic-Tac-Toe Game for JavaScript
 <button>HTML</button>